RFA Application Information

 RFAs are residential student leaders who work for Facilities and serve as a live-in extension of the department.
 RFAs helped with residence hall preparation and shutdown, participate in a rotating on-call duty system to respond to facility needs campus-wide, provide direct service to maintenance issues during and after business hours (including but not limited to replacing light bulbs, replacing shades, unclogging drains, and boarding up broken windows), routinely inspect all areas of campus, and work in the Facilities office answering phones and processing work requests.
 We're looking for energetic, motivated, and dedicated students to help us fulfill the RFA mission of assisting Facilities towards improving the living and working environment for students and staff, through a professional hands-on approach by student leaders.

-*If all available interview times fill up before February 5th, application will no longer be accepted.
-Currently there are only three anticipated vacancies on the RFA Staff for the 2018 - 2019 academic year.
+Currently there are only four anticipated vacancies on the RFA Staff for the 2018 - 2019 academic year.

 RFA Position Description (2018 - 2019)

 The Resident Facility Assistant (RFA) team consists of 18 RFAs and serves as a live-in extension of Facilities.
 With a focus of providing consistent, quality service to all members of the campus community, RFAs work primarily with the Service Delivery Center to perform and/or coordinate maintenance, investigations, inspections, and follow-ups.
 Staff members serve the entire campus during the course of their general responsibilities and while on duty.

 - Participate in the processes of residence hall preparation and shut-down

 - Participate in a rotating, on-call duty system and respond on behalf of Facilities to facility needs campus-wide

 - Participate in the management and general operation in all aspects of Facilities’ Service Delivery Center including the Maximo work order system

 - Participate in various administrative projects